The world staggers under the weight of tragedies.

 If you have been touched by loss, take time to feel your own pain before you try to minister to that of others.
 I wept when friends suffered loss and a church was seriously damaged by flooding in Texas.
 The tears were part of empathizing with their loss.
 When I grieve my own losses or that of those close to me, I am then better able to hear others’ stories of fear and loss.

 Elijah had a season of spiritual and physical warfare.
 He stood up to Ahab and the prophets of Baal and showcased God’s power: they were defeated.
 Afterwards, he served as the executioner of the false prophets and then prayed and waited for God to send rain.
 Finally, he ran all the way to the entrance of Jezreel where he received the threats of the king.
 Completely spent, he withdrew.
 God allowed him to rest and then fed him.

 There may be a season of intense serving during times of crisis, but neither Elijah nor we are superhuman.
 Like Elijah, we must withdraw and rest and eat.
 If we fail to care for ourselves, we will drown in floods of need rather than rescuing others.

 Nehemiah didn’t rebuild the city wall alone.
 He worked with a team.
 Together they stood up to the opposition of those who would discourage them.

-Lauren works at a crisis pregnancy center and lives and serves among refugees, but she doesn’t do it alone.
-She compassionately works with others in both settings and enjoys the support and prayers of her church family as well.
-She can serve women with difficult pregnancies more effectively as a part of a ministry, instead of on her own.
+Joan* works with troubled women and lives and serves among refugees, but she doesn’t do it alone.
+She compassionately works with others in both settings and enjoys the support and prayers of her others as well.
+She can serve women in difficult circumstances more effectively as a part of a ministry, instead of on her own.
 Not only that, but she has trusted people in her life that tell her “no” when she faces demands that might spread her too thin.

 5. Focus on the work at hand, avoiding distractions.